ershov-ilya/teleport/doc/lang_ru/README.md

     php teleport.phar --action=UserCreate --profile=profile/mysite.profile.json --username=superuser --password=password --sudo --active --fullname="Test User" --email=testuser@example.com

-_NOTE: This uses the security/user/create processor from the site in the specified profile to create a user, and the action accepts any properties the processor does._
+_ПРИМЕЧАНИЕ: This uses the security/user/create processor from the site in the specified profile to create a user, and the action accepts any properties the processor does._

 Learn more about the [Teleport UserCreate](doc/use/user-create.md) Action.